Syrian opposition abroad to boost aid to rebel army

 Kodmani said one of the main problems in making the FSA a coherent force would be managing tensions between those that had defected early on in the uprising such as Colonel Riad al-Asaad and more senior officers such as General Mostafa al-Sheikh, who defected this month.
 She said another high-ranking general had also defected to Turkey but his identity had yet to be revealed.

-"It's necessary to make sure the FSA's action can be organized with a strategic objective," said Kodmani, one of several candidates in an SNC leadership contest to be decided next month.
+"It's necessary to make sure the FSA's action can be organised with a strategic objective," said Kodmani, one of several candidates in an SNC leadership contest to be decided next month.

 "The main weakness is that it has no territory.
 There is no Benghazi, but there are pockets," she said, referring to last year's Libyan insurgency that swept to Tripoli, toppling dictator Muammar Gaddafi, from a rebel bastion in the east.